wmalik/bashmarks/README.md

+Updated bashmarks to use G instead of g, because g is already taken (by git).

 ### Bashmarks is a shell script that allows you to save and jump to commonly used directories.
 Now supports tab completion.

 ## Install